 Alternative to RSS Feeds

-Instead of subscribing to an RSS feed, you can use your Internet browser to bookmark a search results page or label it as a "favorite."
-For example, a bookmarked search results page for studies recruiting in Chicago on "Anticonvulsants" would appear as "Search of: Anticonvulsants | Open Studies | Chicago - List Results - ClinicalTrials.gov" in your list of bookmarks or favorites.
+Instead of subscribing to an RSS feed, you can use your browser to bookmark a Search Results page or label it as a "favorite."
+For example, a bookmarked Search Results page for studies on anticonvulsants recruiting in Chicago would appear as "Search of: Recruiting Studies | Anticonvulsants | United States, Illinois | Chicago - List Results - ClinicalTrials.gov" in your list of bookmarks or favorites.
 Each time you visit the page, you will see all the current results for your search, including records that have been recently added or updated and records that have not changed.